Ball-jointed doll: Customization

 BJDs are readily customizable.
 Wigs and eyes are easy to remove and replace, as well as heads, hands, and feet.
 A doll may even be a hybrid of parts from different companies.
 Some BJD owners or customizers even re-shape existing parts by sanding them or applying epoxy putty to them.

-BJD face paint is referred to as a face-up, to indicate that it's not just make-up, but all facial features that are painted on and customized.
+BJD face paint is referred to as a face-up to indicate that it is not just make-up, but all facial features that are painted on and customized.
 This includes the eyebrows, lips and blushing to enhance features.
-Face-ups and body blushing are done with watercolor pencils, acrylic paint — applied with a regular brush or an airbrush — or soft pastels, and coated with a sprayed-on layer of clear matte sealant for protection.
+Face-ups and body blushing are done with watercolor pencils, acrylic paint—applied with a regular brush or an airbrush—or soft pastels, and coated with a sprayed-on layer of clear matte sealant for protection.
 BJD face-ups, even from large companies, are always painted by hand, and it takes considerable skill to execute detailed, professional face-ups.
 The polyurethane resin material of which the higher-end, hand-cast BJDs are usually made is easier to paint than the softer and more slick vinyl often used for other dolls, which may require a base sealant to make the paint adhere properly.